-The NWEA data shows that we continue to see that our English learners, special education and foster youth students are scoring below the "All Group" in English Language Arts and mathematics.
-This was a significant gap and we made actions in the LCAP to address it and help close the distance in performance.
+Dashboard results from 2019 and local metrics provided us a three year data set, which we used to inform our student group analysis.
+We continue to see that our English learners, low-income and foster youth students are scoring below the "All Group" in English Language Arts and mathematics.
+Even though the unduplicated groups improved from the prior year, it was not enough to close the gap in performance.
 We saw the same achievement gap during the pandemic, in key areas, such as ELA, mathematics, and credit completion, using the data we tracked for the Learning Continuity Plan.
 We used this analysis to develop LCAP goals and actions, based on areas of identified need.

-The first area of concern is closing the credit completion gap between a normal learning period in 2019, which was 2.99, before the pandemic and campus closures, and our current credit completion rate, which is 2.38.
-This is a gap of -0.61 credits for the all student group, which basically describes a -20.4% decline.
-For our English Language learners, the decrease is 13.4%.
-It is -12% for our low income and 27.1% for our foster youth students.
-Special education students have -17.5%.
+The first area of concern is closing the credit completion gap between a normal learning period in 2019, which was 2.72 before the pandemic and campus closures, and our current credit completion rate, which is 1.71.
+This is a gap of -1.01 credits for the all student group, which basically describes a -37.1% decline.
+For our English Language learners, the decrease is -44.2% It is -32.8% for our low income and -68.2% for our foster youth students.
+Special education students have 54.4%.
 These are critical metrics for us to improve on throughout the school year, because ensuring that students graduate in a timely manner is central to our mission.

 The next area of concern is to provide targeted assistance to our English Language learners.
-The reclassification rate was 6%, far below the state average of 14%.
-We will need to have actions that address the specific requirements for redesignation like grades in ELD, NWEA scores and performance on the ELPAC.
+The reclassification rate was 2%, far below the state average of 14%.
+We will need to have actions that address the specific requirements for reclassification like grades in ELD, NWEA scores and performance on the ELPAC.
 With the success we have seen without tutoring program, we know they can help make a difference in the academic lives of our English Learners.

 An additional area of concern is to help students complete their core subject course in ELA, ELD and mathematics more quickly.
 Because we are a DASS independent study program, our students take courses in alignment with their academic plan.
 They have flexibility in when they start their course work and when they complete their course.
 We monitored their progress this year and are taking a careful look at the first semester data.
-Of those students who started their mathematics class in the first semester, 46.97% had finished by LP7.
-This percentage will likely double to 80%, by the end of the year.
-For students enrolled in ELD courses, only 36.36% were completed.
+Of those students who started their mathematics class in the first semester, 72.61% had finished by LP7.
+We are expecting this percentage to increase, by the end of the year.
+For students enrolled in ELD courses, only 25% were completed.
 The significance to us is that the data may be pointing to another gap where EL students are completing courses at a slower pace than other groups.
 We are likely to add this to the actions with in our LCAP.
-English Language Arts courses were 36.98% done and the remaining will finish by June.
+English Language Arts courses were 28.36% done and the remaining will finish by June.

 Another area of concern is student attendance.
 Our expectation as a DASS independent study school is to have an attendance rate of 85% or higher each learning period.
-Attendance data for all students in 2019-2020 was 71.10%.
-Our current attendance rate is 89.42% This is a gap of 18.32%, that we can close by additional tiered actions.
+Attendance data for all students in 2019-2020 was 71.83%.
+Our current attendance rate is 89.06%.
+This is a gap of 17.23%, that we can close by additional tiered actions.